 We Are a Mix of Traditions

-African diaspora traditions in the Caribbean and Latin America come from the Dahomey, Yoruba, and Kongo cultures that took root in the Americas during the Colonial Era.
-We defer to Yoruba tradition, but the traditions are both distinct and related – even in Africa.
+African Diaspora traditions in the Caribbean and Latin America come from the Dahomey, Yoruba, and Kongo cultures that blended together and rooted in the Americas since the Colonial Era.
+The traditions are both unique and related – even in Africa.
+American audiences are most familiar with Cuban Yoruba traditions.
+Today, these are a blend of many legacy traditions using the Yoruba pantheon as the common language.

 There are actually many traditions both in Africa and the Americas, but these are the most popular ones.
 In the Americas, these traditions are blended with the colonizer faith, Catholicism and that is how most of us know them.
 In the Colonial Era, the African Diaspora was not allowed to celebrate its own traditions, so African traditions were hidden inside Catholic traditions.

 Notice that there are no English or Dutch colonizer equivalents.
 Protestants feared the drum and banned it.
 Catholics allowed interracial marriage, probably because Spain and Portugal are already mixes of many cultures.
-English and Dutch Protestants publicly preached and practiced complete separation (but spent many nights forcing themselves on the colonized).
+English and Dutch Protestants preached and practiced complete separation (at least in public).

-In any case, these are beautiful faiths based on plant medicine and the forces of nature which are universal.
+In any case, the African Diaspora traditions are beautiful faiths based on plant medicine and the forces of nature which are universal.
+They are living traditions.